The explanation of Logistic Regression as a Generalized Linear Model and use as a classifier is often confusing.

 Added by ajit jaokar on May 10, 2019 at 6:13am — No Comments

 Logistic regression is regressing data to a line (i.e. finding an average of sorts) so you can fit data to a particular equation and make predictions for your data.
 This type of regression is a good choice when modeling binary variables, which happen frequently in real life (e.g. work or don't work, marry or don't marry, buy a house or rent...).
-The logistic regression model is…Continue
+The logistic regression model is popular, in part,…Continue